creditkarma/thrift-typescript/README.md

 Only fields that are explicitly required loose the `?`.

-##### Union
+#### Union

 Unions in Thrift are very similar to structs.
 The difference is they only allow one field to be set.
 They also require that one field is set.
-To get compile-time guarantees for this property by generating a union of interfaces.
+We get compile-time guarantees for this property by generating a union of single-field interfaces.

 Given Thrift: